leukwnl/leukwnl/README.md

 My motivation in CS has always been driven by a desire to work on well-engineered solutions in the tech-industry, specifically in the realm of interactive experiences like games, edge-computing and tools for creatives.
 I'm currently riding the AI hype, learning more about large-scale ML and Digital Twinning.

 I'm always interested in speaking, and feel free to reach me at [[llukewnl@gmail.com]]!

+Aside from engineering, I enjoy writing about film and game design, and pursue some acting/performance on the side.

 <!--
 **leukwnl/leukwnl** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.